New Year’s Eve in New Orleans: What to Do and Where to Stay

 Bead Rule No. 1

 This is one of the unspoken “rules” — don’t pick up beads that have fallen on the street or ground.
 There are a couple of safety issues involved with this rule.
-Picking up a bead or throw from the street puts you in direct line with the tires of the tractors or the floats.
+Picking up a bead or a throw from the street puts you in direct line with the tires of the tractors or the floats.
 Also, the streets of New Orleans during Mardi Gras can get… Well, let’s just say “unsanitary.”
 Do yourself a favor and wait until you catch something in the air.
 There’s plenty to go around.

 Bead Rule No. 2